CommunityAwareness/Resources/README.md

 *He was dragged from his car, pinned to the ground, and choked as he begged for air, after being accused of presenting a counterfit bill*

-*Video recordings show officer Derek Chauvin employing a deadly chokehold as Floyd repeatedly states, "I can't breath"*
+*Video recordings show officer Derek Chauvin employing a deadly chokehold as Floyd repeatedly states, "I can't breathe"*

 # Resources